Sleep Apnea Therapy – Los Gatos, CA

 What Causes Sleep Apnea?

 Sleep apnea is one of the three most common sleep disorders.
 It occurs when patients stop breathing for ten or more seconds at a time during sleep.
 There are two types of sleep apnea – central and obstructive.
-Central sleep apnea is rare, and it is caused by issues when the electrical signals from the brain that fail to trigger the body to breathe.
+Central sleep apnea is rare, and it is a result of when the electrical signals from the brain fail to trigger the body to breathe.
 Obstructive sleep apnea is much more common.

 OSA can come with a range of signs and symptoms, some of which are so common that they are easy to ignore.
 You might even consider them to be normal.
 However, it’s important for patients to recognize the risk factors and warning signs of this sleep disorder and let their medical doctor or dentist know right away.
-Men, patients who are considered obese, and people over the age of 60 are all at a higher risk for obstructive sleep apnea.
+Men, patients who have more fat around their chest and neck areas, and people over the age of 60 are all at a higher risk for obstructive sleep apnea.
 Some warning signs you’re suffering from sleep apnea include: